SteveDunn/Intellenum/README.md

 If you like or are using this project please give it a star.
 Thanks!

 # Intellenum: intelligence, for your enums!

+## THIS IS STILL VERY MUCH UNDER CONSTRUCTION - DO NOT USE YET!